Apple to Pay $38 Billion U.S. Tax Bill for Repatriating Overseas Cash, Will Hire 20,000 Workers

 Apple is planning to invest billions in the U.S. economy over the next several years — after hoarding most of its immense cash stockpile outside the country.

-The tech giant announced Wednesday that it will make about $38 billion in U.S. tax payments to repatriate funds kept overseas under new federal tax laws.
+The tech giant announced Wednesday that it will make about $38 billion in U.S. tax payments under new federal tax laws to repatriate funds kept overseas.
 That suggests Apple will return virtually all of its $250 billion in overseas cash to the U.S., per CNBC’s report.

 In addition, Apple said it expects to create more than 20,000 new jobs through hiring at existing campuses — and by opening a new one, at a location yet to be announced.
 Currently, Apple employs 84,000 people nationwide in all 50 states.